Undergraduate tuition & costs

 - Handheld calculators are useful in most courses, and students may wish to purchase one best suited to their respective degree program.

 - All entering students must purchase a laptop computer of the type chosen by the Institute.
 For the 2010-2011 academic year the cost of the laptop computer, including software and network card, is approximately $2,466.

 - Freshmen are required to live on campus.
 Rose-Hulman believes it is essential that all freshmen make a smooth transition from high school to college life and feels that this can best be accomplished by taking residence in campus residence halls where assistance is more readily available.

 Tuition and fees are payable in advance.
 A late registration fee of $25 is charged for payment after 5 p.m. on the due date; in addition, interest will be charged at the rate of 1 1/2 per cent per month on the unpaid balance beginning 60 days after the due date.
 The tuition and activities fee includes use of all the facilities of the Institute and the usual laboratory supplies.

 Tuition prepayment plan

-Rose-Hulman Institute of Technology is a member of the Independent 529 Plan.
-The Independent 529 Plan allows you to prepay tuition today that your child can later use at any member college.
+Rose-Hulman Institute of Technology is a member of the Private College 529 Plan.
+The Private College 529 Plan allows you to prepay tuition today that your child can later use at any member college.
 It provides a guarantee against tuition inflation, and has no start-up fees, no maintenance fees, and no annual fees, and is free from federal taxes.